Nasser Gemayel: Life

 He was ordained as a priest on 30 August 1981 for the Maronite Catholic Archeparchy of Antelias.
-Throughout his career, he has served in various parishes, including "Notre Dame du Bon Secours" in Zalka from 1984 to 1985 and "Tues Shaaya" in Brummana from 1986 to 1992.
-He then became the pastor of "Saint Tekla" in Masqua from 1992 to 2000, followed by serving at "Tues Shaaya" in Brummana from 2000 to 2003.
-He also worked at "Saint Joseph" in Maamarieh from 2003 to 2004 and served in the parish of "Saint Jean" in Baouchrié from 2004 to 2005.
-Additionally, he held the position of parish administrator at "Saint Joseph" in Ghabé from 2005 to 2006 and has been serving as the pastor of "Saint Tekla" in Masqua since then.
+Throughout his career, he has worked in various parishes, including "Notre Dame du Bon Secours" in Zalka from 1984 to 1985 and "Tues Shaaya" in Brummana from 1986 to 1992.
+He then became the pastor of "Saint Tekla" in Masqua from 1992 to 2000, followed by working at "Tues Shaaya" in Brummana from 2000 to 2003.
+He also worked at "Saint Joseph" in Maamarieh from 2003 to 2004 and worked in the parish of "Saint Jean" in Baouchrié from 2004 to 2005.
+He held the position of parish administrator at "Saint Joseph" in Ghabé from 2005 to 2006 and has been pastor of "Saint Tekla" in Masqua since then.

 He has taught at several high schools, in some theological colleges and several universities.
 Gemayel is also the author of books about the Maronite Church.

 Gemayel was a member of the Board of Councillors (2003–2004), the Council of Priests of dell'Arcieparchia Antélias (2003–2004), the Central Commission of the Maronite Patriarchal Synod and chaplain in various Catholic schools and Marian confraternities.
 He has published books on the Maronite Catholic Church.
 Apart from Arabic, Gemayel speaks French, English, Italian, German and Spanish.
 He is also an expert in the Syriac language.

 His appointment as eparch of the Maronite Catholic Eparchy of Notre-Dame du Liban de Paris was announced on 21 July 2012.
 Maronite Patriarch of Antioch, Bechara Boutros al-Rahi, OMM, donated to him on 30 August of the same year the episcopal ordination.
 His co-consecrators were Camille Zaidan, Archbishop of the Maronite Catholic Archeparchy of Antelias, and Samir Mazloum, retired Curial bishop in Antioch.
 At the same time he was appointed the first Bishop and Apostolic Visitor Eparchial in Western and Northern Europe for the Maronite faithful.
 He had previously served as pastor of "Saint Tekla" in Masqua, Lebanon.